SMIMM1151U Process Development and Production of Active Pharmaceutical Ingredients (API)

 It is necessary to understand a basic level of chemistry.

-The course is organized as an intensive 5-day course comprising lectures, workshops, plenary discussion and problem solving of real-life examples.
+The course comprises lectures, workshops, plenary discussion and problem solving of real-life examples.

-Lectures are based upon a combination of selected material from the textbook, scientific papers and the lecturers' own work and experiences.
-The workshops encourage the participants to actively propose solutions to challenges that often occur during process development, based on relevant examples found in the current literature.
+Lectures are based upon a combination of selected material from scientific papers and the lecturers' own work and experiences.
+The workshops encourage the participants to actively propose solutions to challenges that often occur during process development, based on relevant examples from the literature.

 • Category